-Consumers Energy Regulatory Compliance Testing Section (RCTS) conducted continuous compliance testing on EUEMERGGEN at the White Pigeon Compressor Station in White Pigeon, Michigan on February 22, 2023.
+Consumers Energy Regulatory Compliance Testing Section (RCTS) conducted continuous compliance testing on EUEGEN-3-25-01 at the Freedom Pigeon Compressor Station in Manchester, Michigan on June 1, 2023.

-The engine is a natural gas-fired, 4-stroke, lean-burn (4SLB), reciprocating internal combustion engine (RICE) used to drive an emergency generator operated as needed at the White Pigeon Compressor Station located in White Pigeon, Michigan.
+The engine is a 4-stroke, lean-burn (4SLB) natural gas-fired, reciprocating internal combustion engine (RICE) used to drive an emergency generator operated as needed at the Freedom Compressor Station located in Manchester, Michigan.

-The test program was conducted to satisfy performance test requirements and evaluate compliance with the Standards of Performance for Stationary Spark Ignition (SI) Internal Combustion Engines (ICE), 40 CFR Part 60, Subpart JJJJ and MI-ROP-N5573-2018.
+The test program was conducted to satisfy performance test requirements and evaluate compliance with the Standards of Performance for Stationary Spark Ignition (SI) Internal Combustion Engines (ICE), 40 CFR Part 60, Subpart JJJJ.
 Please note that while the engine is also subject to 40 CFR Part 63, Subpart ZZZZ, National Emissions Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines; pursuant to §63.6590(c)(1), compliance to this regulation is demonstrated via meeting the emission limits of Subpart JJJJ.

-Three, 60-minute tests measuring exhaust emissions of nitrogen oxides (NO_x), carbon monoxide (CO), volatile organic compounds (VOC's), and oxygen (O2) were conducted at the oxidation catalyst outlet following the procedures in United States Environmental Protection Agency (USEPA) Reference Methods (RM) 1, 3A, 4 (ALT-008), 7E, 10, 19, and 25A in 40 CFR Part 60, Appendix A. There were no deviations from the approved stack test protocol submitted on January 17, 2023, or associated USEPA RM.
-A ten-minute pause did occur during Run #3 due to a NOx analyzer pump failure.
-Once the issue was resolved and the instrument was responding as expected the test run resumed.
+Three, 60-minute tests measuring exhaust emissions of nitrogen oxides $(NO_x)$ , carbon monoxide (CO), volatile organic compounds (VOC's), and oxygen $(O_2)$ were conducted at the oxidation catalyst outlet following the procedures in United States Environmental Protection Agency (USEPA) Reference Methods (RM) 1, 3A, 4 (ALT-008), 7E, 10, 19, and 25A in 40 CFR Part 60, Appendix A. There were no deviations from the approved stack test protocol submitted on April 24, 2023, or associated USEPA RM.
+The only deviation occurred during the second run when the engine ran out of coolant and over-heated causing the unit to trip.

-The test results summarized in Table E-1 indicate EUEMERGGEN is operating in compliance with 40 CFR Part 60, Subpart JJJJ.
+The test results summarized in Table E-1 indicate EUEGEN-3-25-01 is operating in compliance with 40 CFR Part 60, Subpart JJJJ.
 Detailed results are presented in Appendix Table 1.
 Sample calculations and field data sheets are presented in Appendices A and B. Engine operating data and supporting documentation are provided in Appendices C and D.